Between 60 and 75 percent of adults have recurrent dreams. One theme that recurs in my dreams is having a basement infested with the undead.

 The first time I had such a dream, maybe a few years ago, I dreamed that my house sat upon an old labyrthinth of winding tunnels consisting of concrete walls set on an earthen floor.
 I love exploring new spaces, including buildings, so naturally I wanted to explore these passages.
 If I wandered too far from the main area, however, I would be approached by shambling zombies.
 I would pull out a pistol and shoot a few, then retreat from the basement.

-In that first dream, I think I had to enter a specific area before the zombies showed up, but in later dreams, in which the tunnels were more like sprawling, unfinished basements, I didn't have to go very far from the stairway landing before attracting the undead.
+In that first dream, I think I had to enter a specific area before the zombies showed up, but in later dreams, in which the tunnels were more like sprawling, unfinished basements with half-built walls of two-by-fours and drywall, I didn't have to go very far from the stairway landing before attracting the undead.
 The results were always the same: I went down to explore the basement, zombies showed up, I'd shoot a few, then flee the basement.
-The zombies never left the basement.
+The zombies never climbed the stairs.

 This morning I had another one of these dreams.
 In this dream we were rennovating our house.
 Because of the rennovations I somehow expected that the zombie-generating phenomenon would be disrupted.
 I also had a new Smith & Wesson pistol I wanted to try out.